bapspatil/fumadocs-payload-template/README.md

 - Custom Lexical nodes
 - Table of contents extraction

+### Database KV Adapter

+The template includes support for Payload's database KV adapter, which provides:
+- **Key-Value Storage**: Efficient storage for cache, sessions, and temporary data
+- **Performance**: Faster access to frequently used data
+- **Scalability**: Better handling of high-traffic scenarios
+- **Integration**: Seamless integration with MongoDB for persistent storage

+The KV adapter is automatically configured and works alongside your main MongoDB database for optimal performance.

+### MCP (Model Context Protocol) Support

+This template includes MCP integration for enhanced AI/LLM capabilities:
+- **AI-Friendly Content**: Structured data access for AI models
+- **Standardized Protocol**: Uses industry-standard Model Context Protocol
+- **Documentation Access**: Enables AI systems to query and understand your documentation
+- **Enhanced Search**: Improves AI-powered search and content discovery

+The MCP plugin exposes your documentation collections through a standardized API that AI systems can consume, making your content more accessible to LLMs and other AI tools.

 ### Database Depth

 When querying Payload, use `depth: 2` for collections: